Pots of money for transportation are usually restricted in the kinds of expenditures they can be used for.

 Transit Funding and Expenditure Type

 This commonly creates a problem when local agencies pursue these capital funds but lack sufficient operating funds to actually operate the new service.
-The federal government has in some cases recognized this as a problem and have implemented criteria, such as in the federal New Starts program, to prevent fiascos that have occurred, such as the BART-Millbrae extension shutting down a leg of the service entirely (the branch of the wye that links San Bruno to Millbrae directly (bypassing SFO) is still shuttered), soon after start of service, while the concrete has barely dried and well before the loans have been paid off, because neither SamTrans nor BART has enough money to operate it.
-It really doesn't look good when they spend hundreds of millions to build something that isn't used.
+The federal government has in some cases recognized this as a problem and have implemented criteria, such as in the federal New Starts program, to prevent fiascos that have occurred, such as the BART-Millbrae extension shutting down a leg of the service entirely (the branch of the wye that links San Bruno to Millbrae directly (bypassing SFO) was shuttered for many years after opening).
+It really doesn’t look good when they spend hundreds of millions to build something that isn’t used.

 Transit funding